 Generating heatmaps to visualize where customers click (or don’t): are they missing important CTAs?

-Viewing session recordings to see why visitors bounce from product pages or the shopping cart: are they rage-clicking on broken elements?
+Viewing session replays to see why visitors bounce from product pages or the shopping cart: are they rage-clicking on broken elements?

 Running a customer satisfaction survey (CSAT) to measure how happy customers are with their purchase experience and identify areas for improvement: does your business excel at customer retention and loyalty?